La Salle Academy (Philippines): History

 The school celebrated its Silver Jubilee in 1983 with Brother Mifrando S. Obach FSC, a former student and an alumnus of the school, class 1971, as its principal.
 The director of the Brothers community was Brother Robert Schieler FSC, who is now the Superior-General of the La Salle Brothers.
 Plans were started to open the kindergarten level.
 The first batch was accepted in 1985 following a modified Individually Guided Education (IGE).
 The gym provided the open classrooms for the children.
 By 1986 the first batch of kindergarten students graduated.
 In 1987, the first phase of the Grade School building was constructed and dedicated to St. Brother Miguel.
 At this time, the new canteen was also constructed; then, followed by the construction of the second phase of the Grade School Building.
 In 1989 the library was built to accommodate both the grade school and high school.
 By this time, the school had breached the 1800 mark.

 In 1990, construction of the Administration Building was completed, and the building was used to house the school Chapel, the Science Laboratories, the HS Faculty Room, the Accounting Office, the offices of the registrar, the academic coordinators and the president.
 In 1998, in celebration of the Centennial of Philippine Independence, the Centennial Amphitheater was constructed.
 By 2000 the Grade School Building (housing the Grade 6 classrooms, the GS Library & AVR and the Internet Lab) was finished.
 School year 2001–2002 saw the GS Ramp sponsored by the Parents Association (LASAPFI).

 To validate the excellence of Lasallian education, the high school department received its first accreditation from the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) in 1989 and re-accreditation followed in 1993 and 1998.
 The impetus towards development and growth had been sown.

-More and more, La Salle carved a niche in the educational sector of society, finding and asserting its particular role and affirming its contribution to the development of the human resources of the city.

 However, among the Brothers there was a worldwide movement towards the return of the charism of its founder, St. John Baptist De La Salle.
 The reach-out programs of the school became institutionalized with the creation of the Community Development Office in 1993.
 Then, the board of trustees approved the opening of the Night High School to begin operating in June 1994.

 Through Br.
-Jimmy Dalumpines FSC as its president (1988–99), a property in Agad-agad was purchased for the school's Recollection program and its commitment to be "earth-keepers" by developing it into an Ecology Sanctuary.
+Jaime Dalumpines FSC as its president (1988–99), a property in Agad-agad was purchased for the school's Recollection program and its commitment to be "earth-keepers" by developing it into an Ecology Sanctuary.
 From this, saw the adoption of the nearby Purok Langilanon by forming the Langilanon Farmers Cooperative (LAFAMCO).